jpmml/jpmml-cascading/README.md

 The Hadoop job JAR file contains a single executable class `org.jpmml.cascading.Main`.
 It expects three arguments: 1) the name of the PMML file in local filesystem, 2) the Cascading Hfs specification of the source resource and 3) the Cascading Hfs specification of the sink resource:

-For example, the following command scores the PMML file `P:/cascading/model.pmml` by reading arguments from the TSV data format file `P:/cascading/input.tsv` and writing results to the directory `P:/cascading/output`:
+For example, the following command scores the PMML file `P:/cascading/model.pmml` by reading arguments from the input file `P:/cascading/input.tsv` (TSV data format) and writing results to the output directory `P:/cascading/output`:
 ```
 hadoop jar jpmml-cascading-1.0-SNAPSHOT-job.jar P:/cascading/model.pmml file:///P:/cascading/input.tsv file:///P:/cascading/output
 ```